 Northeastern's concurrent enrollment program gives high school students a head start earning college credit.
 Made possible by the Colorado State Legislature in 2009, concurrent enrollment allows students to take college-level courses for both high school and college credit.

 Northeastern’s concurrent enrollment courses meet the same academic standards and policies as all our courses and are in alignment with the Higher Learning Commission.

 Concurrent enrollment courses in our service area high schools use the same syllabus, book, academic outcomes, instructional practices and grading policies as classes on the Northeastern campus.
-Students should be prepared to meet the expectations for college-level rigor in these classes, whether they are offered at the high school or on Northeastern’s campus.
+Students should be prepared to meet the expectations for college-level rigor in these classes, whether they are offered at the high school, Northeastern’s campus, or online.

 Advantages to concurrent enrollment

 - Lowers the cost of college.
 Local school districts may help pay the tuition for the college courses.

 - Allows students access to college coursework while in high school.

 - Prepares students for the transition into college.